NiciusB/manifold/docker/GUIDE.md

-1. If you're on Apple Silicon, Make sure to give Docker at least 8GB, ideally 12GB
+1. Install docker.
+If you're on Apple Silicon, Make sure to go to the Docker Desktop settings and give Docker at least 8GB, ideally 12GB
 2. Open terminal, and navigate to this `docker` folder
 3. Run `./run.sh`
 4. Wait until it finishes, it'll say some error about firebase